Embird Embroidery Software

 Common Options and Parameters

-First step is to select color areas (objects) from the raster image in the work area of Studio.
+The first step is to select color areas (objects) from the raster image in the work area of Studio.
 Click the primary mouse button to select an object.

-Meaning of the Selection options is as follows:
+The meaning of the Selection options is as follows:

 Trace Tool - new selection